smpatty08/Server_Setup/README.md

 git clone https://gitlab.com/bmcgonag/docker_installs.git

-, or copy / paste the code from the install_docker_nproxyman.sh file into a file on your server. nano docker-install.sh to open a text editor in the terminal, then use CTRL + Shift + V to paste into it.
+, or copy / paste the code from the install.sh file into a file on your server. nano install.sh to open a text editor in the terminal, then use CTRL + Shift + V to paste into it.
 Save with CTRL + O, then Enter to confirm, and exit the nano editor with CTRL + X.

 Change the permissions of the .sh file to make it executable with.

-chmod +x docker-install.sh
+chmod +x install.sh

 Run the installer with

-./docker-install.sh
+./install.sh

 Prompts from the script:
 First, you'll be prompted to select the number for your OS / Distro.
 Currently I support CentOS 7 and 8, Debian 10 and 11, Ubuntu 18.04, 20.04, 22.04, Arch Linux, and Open Suse (tested on Leap 15.4).